bouwe77/bouwe77.github.io/content/blog/5-days-of-code/5-days-of-code.md

 However, the 100 Days of Code challenge is, well, challenging.
 As I said before, I code almost every day, so the only thing I have to do now is write about it.
 But that takes quite some time.
-Maybe my blog post are too long... 😊And too detailed perhaps, but that's what I want.
+Maybe my blog post are too long... 😊 And too detailed perhaps, but that's what I want.
 And also, having to write every day feels like an obligation and I don't want too many obligations.